-Of the 90 credits needed for graduation, no more than 12 credits, exclusive of hours accumulated on law review, may be acquired through offerings in which the student may receive the grade of "P", unless authorized by the Associate Dean of Academic Affairs.
+Of the 90 credits needed for graduation, no more than 12 credits may be acquired through offerings in which the student may receive the grade of "P", unless authorized by the Associate Dean of Academic Affairs.
+The total number of hours counted towards this limit is exclusive of hours accumulated in courses with a teaching component, including, but not limited to, externships, clinics, and participation on an interscholastic advocacy team.

-September 21, 2004 Rev. November 5, 2004 Rev. November 14, 2006
+September 21, 2004 Rev. November 5, 2004 Rev. November 14, 2006 Rev. November 9, 2009